 What to see with 1 day in Seville

-So now you have arrived, what are the must-see sites that you can visit in such a tight time frame?
+So now that you have arrived, what are the must-see sites you can feel like you truly visit Seville in a day?

 First of all, let’s take a quick look at some of the main tourist sites in Seville.

-Below, I have broken them up into what I would consider two tiers of importance, followed by some advice and two suggested one day Seville itinerary.
+Below, I have broken them up into what I would consider two tiers of importance, followed by some advice and two suggested one-day Seville itineraries.

 Tier one sights are what I would recommend as the essential sites of Seville with tier two sites being lovely places, but either not as iconic or challenging to reach with limited time.